Get Involved2026-07-09T10:23:02+01:00

 Universities and law firms: we run a number of different volunteering projects, including with city law firms.
 If you are a law firm who would like to work with us, please contact miclu@islingtonlaw.org.uk

 Other volunteering opportunities: we are thrilled whenever anyone wants to give their time and skills to help us.
 However we are a small team without a dedicated volunteer manager.
-Our needs change regularly, so please check back to see if you could be a good fit.
-Or alternatively please fill in this form and we’ll contact you.
+Our needs change regularly, so if there are no volunteer opportunities available now please check back later.

 Current Skills Needed